freerange/site/soups/blog/office-furniture-clearance.snip.markdown

 Office Furniture Clearance
 ==========================

 We've had a bit of a sort-out in our office and we've identified some furniture and stationery that's surplus to requirements.
-If you're interested in anything then please [get in touch](/contact) and we'll see if we can work something out.
+If you're interested in anything then please get in touch (<a href="mailto:lets@gofreerange.com">email</a> and [twitter][]) and we'll see if we can work something out.

 *NOTE: You'd need to be able to pick this furniture up from our office in Shoreditch.*